tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 #### 1.3 - Phases of Compiler

-1. [**Lexical Analysis**](https://en.wikipedia.org/wiki/Lexical_analysis): Breaks the source code into tokens (keywords, identifiers, operators).
+1. [**Lexical Analysis**](https://en.wikipedia.org/wiki/Lexical_analysis){: target="_blank" rel="noopener noreferrer"}: Breaks the source code into tokens (keywords, identifiers, operators).
 This stage eliminates whitespace and comments, reducing the source code to a form that is easier to process.
-2. [**Syntax Analysis**](https://en.wikipedia.org/wiki/Parsing): The syntax analysis (also called parsing) checks the arrangement (structure) of tokens to ensure they form valid language constructs according to the grammar of the programming language.
+2. [**Syntax Analysis**](https://en.wikipedia.org/wiki/Parsing){: target="_blank" rel="noopener noreferrer"}: The syntax analysis (also called parsing) checks the arrangement (structure) of tokens to ensure they form valid language constructs according to the grammar of the programming language.
-3. [**Semantic Analysis**](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)): Semantic analysis checks for logical errors (semantic errors) and enforces language-specific rules.
+3. [**Semantic Analysis**](https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)){: target="_blank" rel="noopener noreferrer"}: Semantic analysis checks for logical errors (semantic errors) and enforces language-specific rules.
 It ensures that the code makes sense in terms of its intended functionality.
-4. [**Intermediate Code Generation**](https://en.wikipedia.org/wiki/Intermediate_representation): The compiler generates an intermediate code that serves as an abstraction between the high-level source code and the machine code.
+4. [**Intermediate Code Generation**](https://en.wikipedia.org/wiki/Intermediate_representation){: target="_blank" rel="noopener noreferrer"}: The compiler generates an intermediate code that serves as an abstraction between the high-level source code and the machine code.
 This intermediate code is often platform-independent.
-5. [**Code Optimization**](https://en.wikipedia.org/wiki/Program_optimization): The compiler optimizes the intermediate code to improve the efficiency and performance of the resulting machine code.
+5. [**Code Optimization**](https://en.wikipedia.org/wiki/Program_optimization){: target="_blank" rel="noopener noreferrer"}: The compiler optimizes the intermediate code to improve the efficiency and performance of the resulting machine code.
 This may involve rearranging code, eliminating redundancies, or applying other optimizations.
-6. [**Code Generation**](https://en.wikipedia.org/wiki/Code_generation_(compiler)): The compiler translates the optimized intermediate code into machine code specific to the target platform.
+6. [**Code Generation**](https://en.wikipedia.org/wiki/Code_generation_(compiler)){: target="_blank" rel="noopener noreferrer"}: The compiler translates the optimized intermediate code into machine code specific to the target platform.
 This machine code is a low-level representation that can be executed by the computer's hardware.
 7. **Code Linking/Assembly**: If the program consists of multiple files and libraries (external references), the compiler may link (Combine) them into a single executable (for compiled languages).
 In some cases, an assembler is used to convert the machine code into an executable file.

 > The topic is covered in more detail in `Compiler Design/Construction`.